Birds Korea's Bird News June 2005:

 Bird News from Robert Newlin

-Grey Herons) and well-flooded rice fields.
-On the highways to and fro: 2 Chinese Sparrowhawks, 1 Eurasian Hobby, 3 Broad-billed Rollers.
+Very quiet (except for abundant and vocal Black Crowned Night and Grey Herons) and well-flooded rice fields.
+On the highways to and from: 2 Chinese Sparrowhawks, 1 Eurasian Hobby, 3 Broad-billed Rollers..

 At Seosan, under slightly overcast, warm, windy conditions; small numbers of Kentish Plovers, 1 Red-necked Stint, and 1 Black-tailed Godwit.
 Great, Intermediate, Cattle, and Little Egrets.
-1 Moorhen, 1 Grey Starling, abundant (and also vocal) Oriental Reed Warblers, 1 Common Greenshank, and 1Varied Tit.
+1 Moorhen, 1 Grey Starling, abundant (and also vocal) Oriental Reed Warblers, 1 Common Greenshank, and 1Varied Tit..

 Finally, in a cowfield near the Hyundai towers entrance, a single Peregrine Falcon feeding on a darkish bird (pigeon?).